 The experts at Neave Landscaping love finding the perfect annuals, perennials, shrubs and trees for your landscape, while avoiding invasive outlaws, critter salad bars and plants that could harm Fido or Fluffy.

-We’ve been creating stunning landscapes for more than 40 years, so we have a vast knowledge of plants — and a number of tricks up our sleeve when it comes to finding great substitutes for plants that can harm the environment or your family pets.
+We’ve been creating stunning landscapes for 50 years, so we have a vast knowledge of plants — and a number of tricks up our sleeve when it comes to finding great substitutes for plants that can harm the environment or your family pets.